Trump Says It Is ‘an Honor’ to Meet With Vladimir Putin

 President Trump’s first face-to-face meeting with Vladimir Putin has begun.
 Ahead of their extended sit-down at the G-20 summit, the two leaders briefly addressed the press.
-The president said that it was “an honor” to meet with the man who recently launched a multi-pronged attack on our nation’s democratic process; said that he had already had “very, very good talks” with the Russian leader; and predicted “very positive things” would come out if their impending discussion.
+The president said that it was “an honor” to meet with the man who recently launched a multi-pronged attack on our nation’s democratic process; revealed that he had already had “very, very good talks” with the Russian leader; and predicted “very positive things” would come out of their impending discussion.

 As for what we should really expect to come out of the leaders’ official meeting, here’s what we know: